 Optimize Website for Sales

 Many restaurants made the mistake of thinking the website is only meant for information purposes.
-Your restaurant website can actually turn into a powerful sales tool if you know what powerful features to add to it.
+Your restaurant website can actually turn into a powerful sales and automation tool if you know what powerful features to add to it.

 For example, if your restaurant is selling secret sauces or has takeaway menu, you can add ecommerce functionality to your website and allow customers to order online and collect from your restaurant.
 This adds an additional revenue for your restaurant even when it is in full capacity.